Tyson Foods Inc

 Strength of Policy

-The company commits in writing to follow the human rights principles outlined in the United Nations Universal Declaration of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
+The company has a policy to adhere to human rights principles as outlined in the United Nations Universal Declaration of Human Rights and the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.

 1/1